walterbm/rusty-resizer/README.md

 ## About

 An _experimental_ image resizing http service that wraps [ImageMagick](https://imagemagick.org) to provide safe & accurate dynamic image resizing.
-The best way to utilize the Rusty Resizer is through a Docker container.
+The best way to utilize the Rusty Resizer is through a Docker container and behind a CDN.

 ## Building

 ### From Docker Image

-The Rusty Resizer is wrapped in an _extremely_ minimal Docker container (image size is less than < 100MBs) that can be easily mounted as a standalone service:
+The Rusty Resizer is wrapped in a minimal Docker container (image size is less than < 100MBs) that can be easily mounted as a standalone service:

 ```
 docker run -p 8080:8080 --envALLOWED_HOSTS=raw.githubusercontent.com ghcr.io/walterbm/rusty-resizer:latest